nline/nline-plotlyjs-panel/README.md

 let series = {
   x: x,
   y: y,
-  name: variables.project // where 'project' is the name of a Grafana's variable };
+  name: variables.project // where 'project' is the name of a Grafana variable };

 return {